Abhinav-Muley/Paw-Petopia/README.md

-# PetHub - Online Pet Selling and Adoption Platform
+# PawPetopia - Online Pet Selling and Adoption Platform

 ## Overview
 PetHub is a full-stack web application built to facilitate the buying, selling, and adoption of pets.
 Users can browse available pets, post pets for sale or adoption, and engage in real-time chat with potential buyers or adopters.
 The application is developed using **Java Spring Boot** for the backend, **ReactJS** for the frontend, **Tailwind CSS** for styling, and **Socket.IO** for real-time chat functionality.